 Instead, most of downtown has become dominated by substantial parking deck structures and surface level parking lots, which are placed immediately alongside one-way streets that are often four to five lanes wide.
 Cars regularly treat these exceedingly wide streets as urban highways, traveling at speeds that are unsafe for an area that should cater to pedestrians.
 Courtland Street is a prime example of how providing “convenient parking” and the removal of on-street parking to allow for “greater street traffic flows,” exactly what both reports recommended, has created undesirable urban environments.

 Courtland Street in 1954.
-Two lanes with on-street parking on both sides.
-Courtland Street in 2015 from a similar vantage point.
+Two lanes with on-street parking on both sides (left).
+Courtland Street in 2015 from a similar vantage point (right).
 Today this section of Courtland Street is four lanes wide with no on-street parking.
 1954 photograph from Lane Brothers Photographs Collection, Georgia State University Library.
 Courtesy of Georgia State University.
 2015 photos by Author.

 These sections of Courtland Street are currently five lanes wide with no on-street parking and are surrounded by substantial parking facilities.
 Photos by author.